What’s Coming in 2022 for Type 2 Diabetes Medications + Technology?

-In 2022, we expect to see a variety of new medication and technology options to help people manage life with Type 2 diabetes.
+In 2022, we expect to see a variety of new medication and technology options to help people manage life with type 2 diabetes (T2D).
 Here’s a glimpse at what’s just around the corner.

 Tirzepatide: Once-weekly injectable medication for T2D

-Tirzepatide from Lilly Diabetes that will be the first and only dual GIP/GLP-1 receptor agonist.
+Tirzepatide from Lilly Diabetes will be the first and only dual GIP/GLP-1 receptor agonist.

 - glucose-dependent insulinotropic polypeptide (GIP)